Ibrakara/react-weather-app/README.md

 3.  **Set up environment variables:**

-    You will need an API key from OpenWeatherMap.
-Once you have your key, create a `.env` file in the root of the project and add your key:
+    Create a `.env` file in the root of the project.
+You will need an API key from [OpenWeatherMap](https://openweathermap.org/api).
+Add your API key to the `.env` file:

     ```env
     VITE_OPENWEATHER_API_KEY=your_api_key_here